 The health of Strength can be interpreted in various ways, whether it be the psychological or spiritual strength to face difficult situations in life, or the physical strength required to endure health conditions we experience.
-Strength shows us that we must have the courage and rise up to confront any issues relating to our health.
-If we chose to ignore them they could get worse, but if we draw from inner strength we can overcome our perceptions of fear and raise this energy to deal with the situation and promote true healing.
+Strength shows us that we must have the courage to rise up to confront any issues relating to our health.
+If we chose to ignore them they could get worse, but if we draw from inner strength we can overcome our perceptions of fear and raise this energy to deal with the situation and promote healing.

 - Facing and dealing with health issues constructively